oshyshko/car/README.md

 Prepare your Pi
 ===============
 - Install Raspbian, e.g. via NOOBS http://www.raspberrypi.org/help/noobs-setup/<br>
-TL;DR: download NOOBS LITE (its just 20MB).
+TL;DR: download NOOBS LITE at (it's just 20MB): http://downloads.raspberrypi.org/NOOBS_lite_latest
-Format your SD card.
+Format your SD card (should be at least 4GB).
-Unzip NOOBS LITE contents to SD root.
-Stick the SD into your Pi.
+Unzip NOOBS LITE contents to SD card root, eject it, then stick into your Pi.
 Plug in ethernet cable.
 Boot the machine and pick "Raspbian" from menu.
 Wait when it's done and continue with the rest:
 <br>